Career, Salary and Education Information

 Employment of Occupational Therapists

 The need for occupational therapists is expected to increase as the large baby-boom generation ages and people remain active later in life.
-Occupational therapists can help senior citizens maintain their independence by recommending home modifications and strategies that make daily activities easier.
-Therapists also play a role in the treatment of many conditions and ailments commonly associated with aging, such as arthritis and stroke.
+Occupational therapists help older adults maintain their independence by recommending home modifications and strategies that make daily activities easier.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.